Please note that the Atatürk Airport is currently closed

-During my trip to Italy, I had the chance to spend some hours in Istanbul thanks to not one, but two long layovers Istanbul, as I traveled with Turkish Airlines, one of the many perks of traveling with Turkish airlines is that depending on your flight schedules, you get the chance to spend few hours or even days in Istanbul to visit this amazing city!
+During my trip to Italy, I had the chance to get two long layovers Istanbul, as I traveled with Turkish Airlines, one of the many perks of traveling with the company is that depending on your flight schedules, you get the chance to spend few hours or even days in Istanbul to visit this amazing city!

-Istanbul has always been high on my list since Turkey is definitely one of the top 3 countries I wanted to visit the most.
-So you can imagine how happy I was for these two long layover bonus!
+Istanbul has always been high on my list since Turkey is definitely one of the countries I wanted to visit the most.
+So you can imagine how happy I was for this bonus!

 We got long layovers in Istanbul twice, so during the first long layover in Istanbul we decided to take the free tour with Turkish Airline (yes there is this possibility) as we didn’t know the city and we didn’t have room for mistakes, otherwise, if we got lost at some point, we would probably miss our flight to Rome.